 So what makes certain jobs more or less likely encourage unhealthy drinking patterns?

 Some workplaces offer employees greater on-the-job access to alcohol, throwing them into a daily battle against temptation.
-For example, bar and restaurant employees sometimes sneak drinks under the table, or may be offered a few for free once their shifts are over.
+For example, bar and restaurant employees sometimes sneak drinks under the table.
+They may be offered a few for free once their shifts are over.
 The same is true for some blue collar workers (such as house painters and policemen) and some white collar workers (e.g., salesmen).
 Ease of access not only encourages individual employees to drink, but fosters a workplace culture whereby drinking is accepted—or even expected—as a way to fit in with coworkers.

 On the flip side, blue collar workers are sometimes thought to drink to relieve feelings of powerlessness.
 They may be plagued by worries of job insecurity, dangerous work conditions, and layoffs.
 Beyond that, hitting the bottle may boil down to boredom at work, such as the need to complete an endless string of repetitive tasks.